-1. A current ICC/NAFED certification for preengineered kitchen fire extinguishing system technician is allowed in lieu of NICET Level II or higher in Special Hazards Suppression Systems for the design, installation, inspection/testing or maintenance on preengineered kitchen suppression systems.

-2. A current holder of the Washington State Journey - Level Sprinkler Fitter with a COC-ITT for the installation, maintenance, programming and/or testing on automatic fire-extinguishing systems,

-904.1.1.1 (Effective July 1, 2024) Design.
+- 1. A current ICC/NAFED certification for preengineered kitchen fire extinguishing system technician is allowed in lieu of NICET Level II or higher in Special Hazards Suppression Systems for the design, installation, inspection/testing or maintenance on preengineered kitchen suppression systems. - 2.
+A current holder of the Washington State Journey Level Sprinkler Fitter with a COC-ITT is allowed to do the following: - a.
+Install special hazards suppression system agent containers. - b.
+Install and maintain special hazards suppression systems associated piping and restraints. - 904.1.1.1 (Effective July 1, 2024) Design.
 All construction documents shall be reviewed by a NICET Level III in special hazard suppression systems or a licensed professional engineer (PE) in the state of Washington prior to being submitted for permitting.
 The reviewing professional shall submit a stamped, signed, and dated letter; or a verification method approved by the fire code official indicating the system has been reviewed and meets or exceeds the design requirements of the state of Washington and the local jurisdiction.